 Pharmacologic Class: Adrenal Glucocorticoid

 Deflazacort is used to treat Duchenne muscular dystrophy (DMD).
-DMD is a rare, inherited muscle disease that occurs usually in children and young adults that is caused by absence of a protein called dystrophin, which helps keep muscle cells intact.
+DMD is a rare, inherited muscle disease that occurs usually in children and young adults and is caused by an absence of a protein called dystrophin, which helps keep muscle cells intact.
 Deflazacort is corticosteroid (cortisone-like medicine or steroid).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of deflazacort in children 2 years of age and older.
 Safety and efficacy have been established.
 However, because of deflazacort oral suspension containing benzyl alcohol, use in children younger than 2 years of age is not recommended.